tecladocode/web-dev-bootcamp/curriculum/section14/lectures/05_toggle_dark_mode_css_variables/README.md

 Before we do any "toggling", let's just try to change the variables into dark mode.

-This are the "light mode" variables in `main.css`:
+These are the "light mode" variables in `main.css`:

 ```css
 :root {